zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/samsung-series-5-chromebook/index.md

 The normal read-write BIOSes will only boot Google-signed kernels, and only from the SSD.
-When you run the chromeos-firmwareupdate command above, you are replacing the primary read-write BIOS with a different one that will allow any self-signed kernel (refer to the [Chromium OS Developer Guide](/chromium-os/developer-guide)) to boot from either a removable device (by pressing Ctrl-U at the scary boot screen) or from the SSD (press Ctrl-D or wait 30 seconds).
+When you run the chromeos-firmwareupdate command above, you are replacing the primary read-write BIOS with a different one that will allow any self-signed kernel (refer to the [ChromiumOS Developer Guide](/chromium-os/developer-guide)) to boot from either a removable device (by pressing Ctrl-U at the scary boot screen) or from the SSD (press Ctrl-D or wait 30 seconds).